DevOpsPlayground/Terraform-deep-dive-creating-provider-for-home-automation/Readme.md

 `<url>:8000`

 ## 1. Set up the home-assistant instance

-If using the Playgrounds infrastruture skip to step 3.

 1. Open Terminal
 2. `docker-compose up --detach` (--detach means we can still use the same terminal)